mongodb/specifications/source/server-selection/server-selection.md

 - 2017-11-12: Specify read preferences for OP_MSG with direct connection, and delete obsolete comment direct connections to secondaries getting "not writable primary" errors by design.

-- 2018-01-22: Clarify that $query wrapping is only for OP_QUERY
+- 2018-01-22: Clarify that `$query` wrapping is only for OP_QUERY

-- 2018-01-22: Clarify that $out on aggregate follows the "$out Aggregation Pipeline Operator" spec and warns if read preference is not primary.
+- 2018-01-22: Clarify that `$out` on aggregate follows the "`$out` Aggregation Pipeline Operator" spec and warns if read preference is not primary.

-- 2018-01-29: Remove reference to '$out Aggregation spec'.
+- 2018-01-29: Remove reference to '`$out` Aggregation spec'.
 Clarify runCommand selection rules.

 - 2018-12-13: Update tag_set example to use only String values